 Proving the income you’ve lost due to an accident hinges on presenting a clear, well-documented case.
 Here are some of the key documents and pieces of evidence that can play a crucial role:

 Self Employed: This can get complicated, but if you think about explaining your losses to a judge or jury that is easy for them to understand and then keep records to tell your story that is best.
 This can mean getting emails from clients’ contracts you cancel, hiring someone temporarily to do the work you aren’t able to do, or demonstrating the business that you turned away because you were physically unable to do the work.
+It is important to provide proof of your claimed losses and wage claims, using documentation of the same type as you would for tax purposes, to substantiate your earnings claim and strengthen your case for seeking damages in a personal injury lawsuit.

 Pay Stubs: These little slips are more powerful than they seem.
 Providing pay stubs from before and after the accident can paint a clear picture of your regular earnings and the financial impact of your time away from work.
+These records are essential for substantiating an earnings claim and for seeking damages in a personal injury lawsuit.

 W-2 Forms and Tax Returns: Consider these your financial biography.
 They offer a comprehensive look at your earnings, especially helpful if your income tends to ebb and flow.
+Such documentation is also critical for proving wage claims and economic losses.

 A Letter from Your Employer: Sometimes, a direct word from your employer can make all the difference.
 A detailed letter can affirm your position, pay rate, and the crucial work hours you’ve missed.